oracle-livelabs/apex/nyc-genai-lab/3-using-genai/3-using-genai.md

 ## Summary

 You now know how configure Generative AI service in your APEX workspace.
-You also learnt to build an AI Chatbot using Generative AI.
+You also learnt to build a conversational Chatbot using Generative AI.

 You may now **proceed to the next lab**.